0xfL0ki/RedTeam-Scripts/README.md

 # RedTeam-Scripts

-Some handy scripts for Red and Purple team operations!.
+Some handy scripts and projects for Red/Purple team operations!.